-What is a Bladder Sling?bladder sling
+What is a Bladder Sling?

 A bladder sling, or suburethral sling, is a general term for a surgical procedure when a strip of material is placed under the urethra to provide support and treat stress urinary incontinence.
+This is the core concept behind the bladder sling for stress urinary incontinence, and it remains a trusted method in modern urology.

 What a sling is not.